mindsdb/mindsdb-docs-old/mindsdb-docs/docs/features/DataSources.md

 Some special implementations of datasources that already do cleaning and various tasks:

-You can learn about them in [here](https://github.com/mindsdb/mindsdb/tree/master/mindsdb/libs/data_sources):
+You can learn about them in [mindsdb repository](https://github.com/mindsdb/mindsdb/tree/master/mindsdb/libs/data_sources).

 ### FileDS